MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 * **Defining an expiration time for the alert**

 Another option is defining a timout when creating an alert.
-When creating a _check_ with mender-monitorctl, you can define a "Duration of match validity" as the last parameter.
+When creating a _check definition_ with `mender-monitorctl`, you can define a "Duration of match validity" as the last parameter.
 In the example below, the alert will live for 60 seconds, and then it will trigger an _OK_ alert.